judka-uriel/uriel-book/uriel_en.md

 are understood thus: when Aharon was grieved that all the tribes brought offerings except the tribe of Levi, G‑d said that the commandment to light the lamps of the Menorah is more important than all the offerings.
-And indeed, in Hanukkah the first thing they did was light the lamps of the Menorah.
+And indeed, in Hanukkah the first thing that was done was to light the lamps of the Menorah.

 Different types of sacrifices have different types of replacement.
 Primarily, what is sacrificed is time and money: time — for prayers, Torah study, and